 If you’re making the non vegan version; whip the cream and melt the chocolate with the whipped cream.

-For the vegan version put the tofu, honey and vanilla essence in the food processor and blend until smooth.
+For the vegan version put the tofu, agave syrup and vanilla essence in the food processor and blend until smooth.

 Carefully spoon in the chocolate.

 Fill the prepared pie crust with the chocolate mixture and put in the fridge to firm.
 If you have time, it’s best to make this pie a day in advance so the pie is nicely firmed.
 If you make the pie on the day itself, put it in the fridge for at least 4 hours.